starqi/ljenks-chess/README.md

 TODO

-- Did old eval's blind y-axis development make it look like it was playing properly?
-Square control -> queen moves...
+- Use memo for 0 depth eval...
+- Fix quiescence BS
+    - Why quiescence low NPS
+    - Where's the eval
+    - Intuition
+    - Stop computing non-captures
+    - Split off, no branches
+- Evaluation
+    - Need to look up by piece, then weigh knight differently b/c less maximum squares attacked
+        - Should be able to make queen balanced like this, instead of 0
+    - Use a table for square importance
+        - Add king area to it
+    - Lots of tests
+    - Not done but now looks necessary: Pawn push but only in end game, pawn structure
 - Tests for evaluation
 - LMR works but move ordering is probably bad
 - If checked, don't do second round of move tests
 / Promotion UI
 - En passant
 - Profiler?
 Necessary to spot any bottlenecks.
-- Fix quiescence BS
-    - Why quiescence low NPS
-    - Where's the eval
-    - Intuition
-    - Stop computing non-captures
-    - Split off, no branches
 - Faster coarser sort
 - Prune memo
 - Memo unit tests